 - We have expanded out definition of what a software system is to include the team that builds and runs it.
 This brings together the technical, organizational and cultural elements into a single end-to-end value delivery process.
-We now recognize that a software system is a symmathesy in which learning is done across through emergent networks of people, processes and code.
-We recognize that synthetic work necessitates a diverse, collectively learning system to get fullness from experiential knowledge and subjective meaning.
+We now recognize that a software system is a symmathesy in which learning is done across emergent networks of people, processes and code.
+We recognize that synthetic work necessitates a diverse, collective learning system.
+This is how we get fullness from experiential knowledge and subjective meaning.

-To this end, I see our industry struggling to define and refine what we should correctly call Synthetic Management approaches.
+To this end, I see our industry struggling to define and refine what we should correctly call approaches of Synthetic Management.

 New Kinds of Constraints